 A huge supporter of the military, Heidi is an Honorary Commander for the A-10 Division at Nellis Air Force Base, where the guys gave her the call sign "Cougar" (don't ask).

-She is on the Advisory Council for the USO, the Board of Living Grace Home (for homeless pregnant teens) and is a graduate of the LVMPD Citizens' Police Academy and the Las Vegas Fire and Rescue Citizens' Fire Academy.
+She’s a graduate of the LVMPD Citizens' Police Academy and the Las Vegas Fire and Rescue Citizens' Fire Academy.

 In 2010 she published her first book, "Cocktail Waitress Wisdom: Life Lessons Learned While Carrying a Tray in Las Vegas", which is now also available in audio.
 Heidi and her husband Brian have been married for over ten years, and have a house full of rescued dogs.